armandofox/breathe-cal/README.md

 http://www.breathebayarea.org/

 ## Genral Setup
-* Fork & clone the repo, <a href="http://blog.teamtreehouse.com/install-rails-5-mac"> install Rails</a>, run 'gem install bundler', then 'bundle install'.
+* Fork & clone the repo, <a href="http://blog.teamtreehouse.com/install-rails-5-mac"> install Rails</a>, run
+...
+'gem install bundler' then 'bundle install'
+...
 * API Keys - set manually in heroku.
 They include Accuweather, Google SSO, and Google Maps.
-* Make sure to add your deployment url to the list of Google SSO redirect links, do so <a href="url"> here</a>.
+* Add your deployment url to the list of Google SSO redirect link on the Breathe California Google API Account.

 ## Database
 * Setup - run 'bundle exec rake db:migrate', then 'bundle exec rake db:test:preapare'.
 This will run all of our migrations for development and test environments while considering dependencies.